mylo-james/isntgram-ai/docs/prd/03-non-functional-requirements.md

 ### NFR8 (Technology Stack)

-The application must use the latest stable versions of React (with Next.js), Redux for state management, and Tailwind CSS for styling.
+The application must use the latest stable versions of React (with Next.js) and Tailwind CSS for styling.
+The initial spec mentioned Redux for state management, but the current implementation intentionally avoids Redux (auth/session is managed by NextAuth, and UI state is colocated).

 The choice of image storage solution is fully delegated to the Architect.

 ### NFR9 (Compatibility)